ashleve/lightning-hydra-template/README.md

 **Why you should use it:**

-- One of the most convenient all-in-one technology stacks for deep learning prototyping.
+- Convenient all-in-one technology stack for deep learning prototyping.
-- Allows you to rapidly iterate over new models and datasets.
+- Allows you to rapidly iterate over new models, datasets and tasks.
+- Hardware-agnostic - run the same code on CPU, GPU, multi-GPU, SLURM clusters and TPU.
 - A collection of best practices for efficient workflow and reproducibility.
-- Thoroughly commented - consider it an educational resource on various MLOps tools.
+- Thoroughly commented - you can use this repo as a reference and educational resource.

 **Why you shouldn't use it:**

-- The template configuration setup doesn't go well with building multi-step data processing systems and pipelines that depend on each other.
+- Not fitted for data engineering - the template configuration setup is not designed for building multi-step data processing pipelines that depend on each other.
-- Not fitted to be a production/deployment environment.
+- Not fitted to be a deployment environment.
+- Limits you as much as pytorch lightning limits you.
 - Lightning and Hydra are still evolving and integrate many libraries, which means sometimes things break - for the list of currently known bugs, visit [this page](https://github.com/ashleve/lightning-hydra-template/labels/bug).

 <br>